robbiejaeger/running-hills-factor/README.md

 **RunningHillsFactor.calculateHillsFactor(filepath)**

 * `filepath`<[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#string_type)> Filepath to the running course route.
 Current support is for the [GPX file format](https://en.wikipedia.org/wiki/GPS_Exchange_Format) from [https://onthegomap.com/](https://onthegomap.com/).
 * returns: <[Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)> where the resolved value is the total time gained or lost in seconds, and the rejected value is an error.
+Time is gained if the resolved value is positive.
+Time is lost if the resolved value is negative.